The Breakers (American band): History

 He tried to keep these activities secret from his parents, but eventually his father found out and sent him to military school.
 There, he met Duane Allman, who would later gain fame with the Allman Brothers.
 He eventually hooked up with several students from Whitehaven High School to start the Breakers.
-The group's lineup consisted of Ladd on guitar, Gary Johns of vocals, Tom Keckler on bass, Stu and Dick Lewis on guitars, Cully Powell on keyboards, and Eddie Tatum on drums.
+The group's lineup consisted of Ladd on guitar, Gary Johns and Stew Lewis on vocals, Tom Keckler on bass, Dick Lewis on guitars, Cully Powell on keyboards, and Eddie Tatum on drums.

 Seymour Rosenberg became the group's manager and arranged for them to sign with Amy Records.
 The group went to Nashville to sign the contract.
 The Breakers chose two songs for the upcoming single written by a neighborhood friend, Donna Weiss: "Don't Send Me No Flowers (I Ain't Dead Yet)" and "Love of My Life".
 Weiss would later co-write the 1980s Kim Karnes hit "Bette Davis Eyes".
 "Don't Send Me No Flowers" was chosen as the A-side.
 The group went to Bill Justis' recording studio in Nashville to record the tracks which were released in August 1965.
 "Don't Send Me No Flowers" became a huge local and regional hit, reaching #1 on many of the local charts, was subsequently covered by several acts, such as the Gentrys.
 According to Ladd "We knocked the Beatles off the top of both WHBQ and WMPS' charts".